 It is important to make the board very easy to navigate.
 Users should be able to add new posts with ease.
-Creating categories, allowing your customers to view the most popular ideas, and making it searchable are key.
+Creating categories, allowing your customers to view the most popular ideas, and making them searchable is key.

 Results will take some time to develop.
 Feedback will not be accumulated immediately.
 Wait till your users leave enough feedback so that you can determine which ones are popular to your entire base as a whole.

-When you are looking for new ideas from your users.
-You should start with inviting the extensive users first – they know your product well and will be in a better position to suggest improvements or new features.
+When you are looking for new ideas or feature requests from your users.
+Start with inviting power users first – they will be in a better position to suggest improvements, new products and new features.

-After you have a few ideas on the board, you can start inviting more users – they can upvote or comment others’ ideas even if they do not have one.
+Then invite more users – they can upvote or comment on others’ ideas even if they do not have one.